 Enfo's Journey to Modern IT Service Provider (MSP)

-Enfo's SVP of Service Center, Minna Nousiainen, shares the Enfo journey to becoming a modern IT Service Provider and the importance of service experience for the company.
+Enfo's SVP of Service Center, Minna Nousiainen, shares the Enfo journey to becoming a modern IT Service Provider and the importance of end-user service experience for the company.

 Pasi Nikkanen: Welcome to HappyToday podcast.
 This is a podcast for those who want to improve Service Experience of internal services.
 If you use ServiceNow or other enterprise service management system, then this is for you.
 In this episode.

 Minna Nousiainen: With this tool and these discussions, we are on the same side of the table with the customer.
 We are not a Service Provider and customer buying it, but we can see that there are impacts of both of our actions here.

 Niku Yliluoma: Hi, my name is Niku Yliluoma, I'm a customer happiness officer at HappySignals and today I'm talking here about Enfo's journey towards becoming a modern Service Provider with Minna Nousiainen who's heading Service Center Services at Enfo.
 Welcome, Minna, and maybe you can say a few words about yourself and what Enfo does.

 Minna Nousiainen: Thank you, naturally it's a pleasure to be here talking about this, and as of Enfo, we are IT Service Provider, we've been here in Finland now over 50 years, so with some kind of experience of doing that.
 My background of heading currently Service Center Services or services provided from a service center, I've been in the industry for almost 20 years, so I have some background to these services too, around here.

 Niku Yliluoma: So you're on a journey of becoming a modern Service Provider and I would like to know why, how and when did you start this journey and how did you go forward?